isa-group/project-template-nodejs/README.md

 #### grunt-dockerize

 > If you need to build docker images, you **MUST** use this task.
-In addition this task will be used by Travis CI for continuos building.
+In addition, this task will be used by Travis CI for continuous building.
 You must configure this task as following:

 ```js
 dockerize: {